zeromq/zyre/README.md

 ## Project Organization

-ZyRE is basically a protocol (ZRE) and a set of interoperable implementations in various languages, starting with C and Java.
-We've structured the project as a collection of implementations in different languages.
+ZyRE is a protocol (ZRE) plus a set of implementations.
+We've structured the project as a collection of interoperable implementations in different languages, starting with C and Java.
 All protocols are on the [0MQ protocol site](http://rfc.zeromq.org).

 ## Who owns ZyRE?